 If |ei| ≤ Ee, then the number of tests allowed for that calibration period may be increased by [insert number of tests representing 20% of the standard calibration period], [if surveillance panel opts to include “, and the time between references may be increased by” insert time extension required to extend number of tests or time period representing 20% of the standard period ], or

-If |ei| ≤ Ee and |Zi|≤ Z, then the number of tests allowed for that calibration period may be increased by [insert number of tests representing 40% of the standard calibration period] [if surveillance panel opts to include “,and the time between references may be increased by” insert time extension required to extend number of tests or time period representing 40% of the standard period “.
+If |ei| ≤ Ee and |Zi|≤ EZ, then the number of tests allowed for that calibration period may be increased by [insert number of tests representing 40% of the standard calibration period] [if surveillance panel opts to include “,and the time between references may be increased by” insert time extension required to extend number of tests or time period representing 40% of the standard period “.

 Confirm calculations with the TMC.